1962 Targa Florio

 The 46° Targa Florio was a motor race which took place on 6 May 1962, on the Circuito Piccolo delle Madonie, Sicily, Italy.
-Ferraris placed first and second, with a Porsche finishing third.
-The race was part of the World Sportscar Championship as well as the Grand Touring championship.
+Like in 1961, a mid-engine V6 Ferrari won, and this time another finished second, with the best Porsche finishing only third.
+The race was part of the 1962 World Sportscar Championship which was contested in various categories and classes, including Grand Touring.